 Works with Waterfront Director, other lifeguards, unit leaders and assistants and other camp staff.

-Minimum Education and Experience: Incumbent must be at least 16 years of age, 18 preferred.
+Minimum Education and Experience: Incumbent must be at least 18years of age.
 Must have or be willing to obtain current certifications as Lifeguard and Small Craft Safety or equivalent by the time camp starts.

 Knowledge Skills and Abilities: Must meet requirements for membership in the Girl Scout organization, have teaching abilities in all aspects of the waterfront (canoeing, swimming, water safety, etc.), be able to give and follow directions in an emergency and be familiar with camp living.